-The annual medical out-of-pocket maximum is the most a Covered Person pays each calendar year toward medical Covered Services received from PPO Providers.
-This means that once a Covered Person reaches the annual medical out-of-pocket maximum, the Plan pays 100% of Allowable Charges for Covered Services received from PPO Providers for the remainder of the calendar year.
+The annual medical out-of-pocket maximum is the most a Covered Person pays each calendar year toward medical Covered Services.
+This means that once a Covered Person reaches the annual medical out-of-pocket maximum, the Plan pays 100% of Allowable Charges for Covered Services for the remainder of the calendar year.